jfquestiaux/consent-fabrik-form-plugin/README.md

 ** Other use

-You can also use it to record proof of consent for subscriber of an Acymailing newsletter.
+You can also use it to record proof of consent for **subscriber of an Acymailing newsletter**.
 If you want to enable user filling your contact form to subscribe to your mailing list, managed with Acymailing, the plugin adds a second checkbox for requesting specific consent for that purpose.
-The plugin is configured to request a double opt-in procedure in order to be GDPR compliant.
+The plugin is configured to request a **double opt-in procedure** in order to be GDPR compliant.
 In this case, some additional data are recorded in the database:
 * the Acymailing subscriber ID
 * the list(s) the use has subscribed to